Campus of Drexel University: Academy of Natural Sciences

-California campus
+Former California campus

 Drexel University Sacramento, with the Tower Bridge in background, Sacramento, California.

-Drexel University Sacramento

 The Drexel University Sacramento campus was located on the Capitol Mall, next to the Tower Bridge over the Sacramento River, in downtown Sacramento, California.
 It was opened in 2008 as the Drexel University Sacramento Center for Graduate Studies, and renamed Drexel University Sacramento in 2012.
 In June 2011 the first commencement ceremony outside of Philadelphia in Drexel's 120-year history occurred here.
 The Downtown Sacramento campus offered an Ed.D. program in Educational Leadership and Management; and master's degree programs in Business Administration, Finance, Higher Education, Human Resource Development, Public Health, and Interdepartmental Medical Science.
 A Bachelor of Science in Business Administration transfer program commenced in Fall 2013.

 Drexel University announced it was closing the campus in the spring of 2015, though current students were allowed to complete their studies.
 Negotiations were underway to transition some of the Drexel University Sacramento graduate degree programs to the University of the Pacific.